Electric Warrior: Promotion

-The cover artwork was designed by English art design group Hipgnosis, based on a photo taken by Kieron "Spud" Murphy of Marc Bolan at a T. Rex concert.
-Murphy also took the photo of the band that was used for the poster that was included with the first issue in the UK and Germany.
-The inner sleeve artwork, portraits of Marc Bolan and Mickey Finn, was drawn by artist George Underwood.

 Release

 Electric Warrior was released on 24 September 1971 by record label Fly in the UK and Reprise in the US.
-It went to number 1 on the UK Albums Chart, staying there at the slot for 8 weeks.
+It went to number 1 on the UK Albums Chart, staying at the slot for 8 weeks.
 The album remained in the UK chart for a total of 44 weeks.
-It was preceded by the single "Hot Love", a hit single in the UK, where it stayed at number 1 for six weeks.
 In the US, Electric Warrior reached number 32 in the Billboard 200 chart.

-Two singles were released from the album: "Get It On" and "Jeepster".
-"Get It On" was T. Rex's biggest selling single, and became the band's only top-ten US hit.
+Two singles were released from the album: "Get It On" in July and "Jeepster" in November.
+"Get It On" was T. Rex's biggest selling single, staying four weeks at the top of the UK chart and becoming the band's only top-ten US hit.
 In the United States, "Get It On"'s title was originally changed to "Bang a Gong (Get It On)" to distinguish it from Chase's song "Get It On", which was also released in late 1971.
+"Jeepster" managed to reach number 2 in the UK although it was released by Fly without Bolan's permission, making him reluctant to promote it.

 Reception

 Contemporary reviews

 In a positive 1972 review for Rolling Stone, Ben Gerson noted Bolan's transition from his earlier fairytale lyrics, noting that now "his targets are your common rock & roll cliches, as well as your common pseudo-poetic, pseudo-philosophical rock & roll cliches [...]
 What Marc seems to be saying on Electric Warrior is that rock is ultimately as quaint as wizards and unicorns, and finally, as defunct.
 Gerson concluded that the album established Bolan as "the heaviest rocker under 5’4″ in the world today."
 The Village Voice critic Robert Christgau was reserved in his praise: "A freak hit turned [Bolan] into a singer of rhythmic fairy tales for British pre-pubes, exactly what he was always suited for, and the great 'Bang a Gong' extends his subject matter into the rock myth itself, which has its limits but sure beats unicorns.
 Now if he'd only recycle a few more pop readymades I could stop complaining about fey."

+Over in Bolan's home country of the UK, the album was received with near-unanimous acclaim.
+Nick Logan at NME remarked that Bolan had "drawn upon the range of rock and roll influences that is the diet of any child of rock, impress them with his own individual penchant for lyrics and a finely tuned producer's ear, and drag them kicking and screaming into '71".
+Chris Welch at Melody Maker gushed that "Marc's music is getting better all the time" while Martin Hayman of Sounds claimed it was "all down to the new, dynamic T. Rex of their recent single releases, with a much fuller, stronger sound than before".
+Val Mabbs of Record Mirror called it by far the best album the group had made, also complimenting the cover art, poster, and illustrations in the gatefold sleeve.